Samsingh36/CineFlix/README.md

-# Popcorn Play
+# CineFlix

 Link - https://samar-movie-app.netlify.app/movies/popular

 ## Project Description

-Popcorn Play is a React.js web application integrated with the TMDB API, providing real-time information on trending, upcoming, and popular movies.
+CineFlix is a React.js web application integrated with the TMDB API, providing real-time information on trending, upcoming, and popular movies.
 The application allows users to explore movie details, including IMDB ratings.

 ## Tools & Technologies Used